-- a) Public/private opinion: There is limited active campaigning about GE products and production.
-Since Kazakhstan produces few crops for which GE varieties exist, this issue is not of great importance to farmers groups, the Grain Union, or the Ministry of Agriculture in general. - b) Market acceptance / studies: In Kazakhstan, the public is apprehensive about purchasing GE products.
+- a) PUBLIC/PRIVATE OPINION: There is limited active campaigning about GE products and production, and mass media on the topic generally originates from Russia or Europe.
+Since Kazakhstan produces few crops for which GE varieties exist, this issue is not of great importance to farmers groups, the Grain Union, or the Ministry of Agriculture in general.
+Although biotech feed components may prove necessary for the Ministry's targeted increase in livestock production, the general desire is to keep to "organic" production methods. - b) MARKET ACCEPTANCE / STUDIES: In Kazakhstan, the public is apprehensive about purchasing GE products.
 However, there seems to be an understanding that due to global trade, it is difficult to be completely isolated from these products.
-There is some marketing of products as non-GE (especially for items like baby-food) but for the most part, non-GE labeling is not an important marketing strategy.
 No known marketing studies exist on the acceptance of GE plants or products in Kazakhstan.